tjuuljensen/ride-windows/README.md

 &nbsp;

 ## Installation
-If you just want to run the script with the default preset, download and unpack the [latest release](https://github.com/tjuuljensen/bootstrap-windows) and then simply double-click on the *Default.cmd* file and confirm *User Account Control* prompt.
+If you just want to run the script with the default preset, download and unpack the [latest release](https://github.com/tjuuljensen/bootstrap-windows) and then simply double-click on the *default.cmd* file and confirm *User Account Control* prompt.
 Make sure your account is a member of *Administrators* group as the script attempts to run with elevated privileges.

 The script supports command line options and parameters which can help you customize the tweak selection or even add your own custom tweaks, however these features require some basic knowledge of command line usage and PowerShell scripting.
 Refer to [Advanced usage](#advanced-usage) section for more details.